Big Tech weakness drags US stocks lower

 |+3.26%

-Other notable earnings will come from ExxonMobil, biotech firm Abbvie, Altria, Colgate-Palmolive and apparel maker Under Armour.
+Other notable earnings on Friday included ExxonMobil, biotech firm Abbvie, Altria, Colgate-Palmolive and apparel maker Under Armour.

 ECONOMIC REPORTS